 Community Advocate - Community Leader - Your Voice on City Council

-I’m Sue Sgambelluri and I want to serve you as your representative on Bloomington City Council.
-Thank you for this opportunity to tell you about myself and to earn your vote.
+I’m Sue Sgambelluri and I am honored to serve you as your representative on Bloomington City Council.
+Thank you for this opportunity to tell you about myself.

 I've learned that communities can be resilient, but that it takes planning and collaboration and leadership.
-And that's what I offer as a candidate for City Council.
+And that's what I strive to bring to my work on City Council.

-I believe that economic vitality is critical for social well-being, and so I've also been privileged to serve on the City of Bloomington Redevelopment Commission during a particularly exciting time in our history.
+I believe that economic vitality is critical for social well-being, and so I've also had the privilege of serving on the City of Bloomington Redevelopment Commission during a particularly exciting time in our history.
 Together with many Bloomington leaders, I've worked directly on economic development and the creation of a vibrant sustainable economy in Bloomington with projects like the Trades District, Switchyard Park, and affordable housing.

 Taken at one of my favorite spots